U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 - Oops!Something went wrong.Please try again later.

-A 7.62X39mm round sits next a a 30-round magazine and an AK-47 with a bump stock installed at Good Guys Gun and Range in Orem, Utah, on Feb.
-21, 2018.
-The U.S. Supreme Court on Friday struck down a 2018 rule to ban bump stocks, which allow semiautomatic rifles to fire at a rapid rate similar to fully automatic guns.
-(George Frey/Getty Images)
+An AK-47 fitted with a bump stock, in a 2018 file photo.
+The U.S. Supreme Court on Friday struck down a 2018 rule to ban bump stocks, which let semiautomatic rifles fire at a rapid rate, similar to fully automatic guns.
+Photo by George Frey/Getty Images.

-The opinion, written by Justice Clarence Thomas, reduces the executive branch’s already-limited ability to address gun violence.
+The opinion by Justice Clarence Thomas reduces the executive branch’s already-limited ability to address gun violence.
 Thomas, a strong defender of Second Amendment gun rights, wrote that the Bureau of Alcohol, Tobacco, Firearms and Explosives exceeded its statutory authority in prohibiting the sale and possession of bump stocks, which he said differed importantly from machine guns.

 “Nothing changes when a semiautomatic rifle is equipped with a bump stock,” Thomas wrote.
 “Between every shot, the shooter must release pressure from the trigger and allow it to reset before reengaging the trigger for another shot.”